Seymour Reit: Biography

 Reit served in World War II in a U.S. Army Air Force camouflage unit tasked with defending the West Coast from a Japanese invasion, and later served in Europe after D-Day.
 He later wrote a book, The Amazing Camouflage Deceptions of World War II, drawing on his wartime experience.
 It contains a version of the urban legend which claims that British aviators taunted the German Army by dropping a wooden bomb on a decoy airfield the Germans had built.

 After the war, Reit did cartoon work for Archie and Little Lulu, and wrote gags for some of the new Casper animated shorts that were being produced.
 He also wrote for the TV series Captain Kangaroo.
 In 1950 he started working for the publications department of the Bank Street College of Education in New York, and also scripted industrial films and radio shows.
 In the late 1950s, he began submitting work to Mad Magazine, ultimately contributing over 60 pieces.
 One of Reit's articles for Mad, "The 'Down-To-Earth' Coloring Book," appeared in the summer of 1960 and anticipated (or helped inspire) the faddish publishing boom of "adult" coloring books.

+Neither Reit nor Joe Oriolo, the other claimed creator of Casper, ever earned royalties from Casper's works and merchandising, since they had not secured the rights to the character.
+However, the makers of the 1995 Casper film gave Reit a substantial honorarium.

 Books

 Reit wrote over 80 books, primarily for children, on a variety of historical, technical, natural, and other subjects.
 One of his titles for adults, The Day They Stole the Mona Lisa, written in 1981, is about the theft of the Mona Lisa from the Louvre in 1911.
-In the book, Reit asserted that there were two genuine Mona Lisas in the world: the one in the Louvre, and an earlier version of the work painted by Leonardo da Vinci which was being held in a bank vault in New Jersey (the so-called "Vernon Mona Lisa").
+In the book, Reit asserted that there were two genuine Mona Lisas in the world: the one in the Louvre, and an earlier version of the work painted by Leonardo da Vinci which was being held in a bank vault in New Jersey (the Vernon Mona Lisa).
 A long-planned movie adaptation of the book has never materialized, although the Internet Movie Database lists a movie by the same title that had tentatively been planned for 2009.